Nursing and the March of Dimes

 Dr. Knobel received the award to help fund her study Body temperature and vasomotor tone in extremely low birthweight preterm infants during the first days of life.
 Dr. Knobel is a previous recipient of the March of Dimes Graduate Nursing Scholarship and has received a grant from the National Institutes of Nursing Research to investigate thermoregulation.

 Associate and Brody Professor, University of Rochester, School of Nursing

 Dr. Côté-Arsenault received the award to conduct a pilot study Caring connections in pregnancy after perinatal loss.
 Dr. Côté-Arsenault is a nationally recognized nurse scholar.
 She has spent more than 2 decades researching perinatal loss and pregnancy after perinatal loss.

 Dr. Regan received the award for her research Development of an elaborated coding system to score intrapartum conceptions of risk about childbirth.
 Her study sought to develop an instrument to measure labor and delivery nurses' conceptions of risk about childbirth.

-Sign in to purchase access to this test.
+Sign in to access to this activity.